cosmicjs/docs/README.md

-# Cosmic JS Docs
+# Cosmic Docs

 <p align="left">
   📖 <a href="https://docs.cosmicjs.com">View Docs</a>
 </p>

-This is the source code for the Cosmic JS documentation site and is built with [VuePress v1+](https://v1.vuepress.vuejs.org/).
+This is the source code for the Cosmic documentation site and is built with [VuePress v1+](https://v1.vuepress.vuejs.org/).

 ## Local Setup